Odela 2: Plot

 Some journalists come from the city to report on the state of Odela.
 They accidentally crash-land a drone on Tirupati's grave.
 During the day, the villager on guard chases them away, but at night, one of them goes in to retrieve the drone, gets cut on the barbed wire strung around the grave, and bleeds on the grave, causing Tirupati's spirit to awaken.
 The spirit goes to Bhairavi, with the intention of raping her.
 However, she is saved by the sacred snake which protects her.
 Bhairavi and Tirupati have a confrontation on the outskirts of the village, at end of which both leave with threats to each other.

 As the battle intensifies, Bhairavi faces challenges in rallying the superstitious villagers, who are torn between fear of the spirit and reliance on sorcerers and fakirs.
-Tirupati’s spirit unleashes a whirlwind of terror, including a visceral “viswaroopam” manifestation, pushing the village to the brink.
+Tirupati's spirit unleashes a whirlwind of terror, including a visceral “viswaroopam” manifestation, pushing the village to the brink.
 He reveals that he has worshipped the Devil, and now controls the 5 elements: earth, fire, water, air and sky.
 He draws a border around Odela: any living being, human or animal or bird, who crosses the line is brutally killed.
 He forbids anyone from going to school, hospital or work, says that no crop will grow, vowing to turn Odela into a graveyard.

 However, a villager's daughter has severe asthma, and they can't cross the line to reach the hospital situated outside Odela.
 They rush her to Bhairavi, who says that her sister Radha, who has been released from prison, can save the young girl, as Radha was Tirupati's wife, and according to Bhairavi, "the bond of marriage" is the strongest of all.
-While Radha dresses up and goes to Tirupati's grave to distract him, Bhairavi chants "Om Namah Shivay" on loudspeaker to keep his spirit weak, which will weaken the line.
+While Radha dresses up and goes to Tirupati's grave to distract him, Bhairavi chants "Om Namah Shivaya" on loudspeaker to keep his spirit weak, which will weaken the line.
 However, a sandstorm starts (probably by Tirupati) and the electricity is cut off just as the asthmatic girl's father is about to cross the line.
 This causes the loudspeaker broadcast to be stopped, and Tirupati arises again.
 He possesses the girl, cuts off Radha's head and walks with it down the railway track to the police station, just as she did with his head in the prequel.
 This scene is a callback to the starting scene of this film.